Jeremy D: Enjoy it my man! It's a great gun, maybe the best automatic 45 I've ever

 arch068: Very informative video, probably the best I have seen on the CZ 97B.

-Eric Desjardins: the CZ97b does not shot reloads very well you can brake your mag release
+Eric Joseph: the CZ97b does not shot reloads very well you can brake your mag release

 Alberto Laporte: Thanks for posting this review.
 I'm in the market for my first .45 and I